dsd-db/main/Others/InterfaceSpecification.md

 #### Restricted Device Management

 First, several device management APIs are available to administrators only.
-Please note that the API above are also available to administrators without a device ticket.
+Please note that the API above are also available to administrators without a device ticket or signature.

 ```
 GET /device/<uuid>/calibration